Back to blog

 As such, an agency isn’t a direct representative of a client in the way that an agent might be.
 It’s a tricky separation of concepts to wrap your head around.
 But in terms of the type of agency you create, you’re going to be focused on the business model rather than the legal definition.

 No matter the type of your agency, Bonsai is the perfect tool to help your team run smoothly.
-You won’t be needing a lot of tools because it has all the features every agency owner needs.
+You won’t need many tools because it has all the features every agency owner requires.
 Here are some ways Bonsai can help:

 With Bonsai, you can easily keep track of your clients and manage your relationship with them.
 It has an integrated CRM that allows you to build your client list and keep their information in one place.